 If we are suppressing our feelings, there will be signs.
 We need to start to become aware of these signs.
 So the more we practise this the better we will become and noticing the signs.

 Everyone feels things differently.
-It may be you hold tension in your neck, or shoulders, or jaw, or arms, legs, etc. It may be that you feel a faster heart rate or breathe more deeply or shallowly.
+It may be you hold tension in your neck, or shoulders, or jaw, or arms, legs, etc. It may be that you feel a faster heart rate or breath more deeply or shallower.
 It may be that you feel nothing and almost numb.
 You need to start to notice what you feel in what circumstance so you can start to notice what is different, what you can trust and what you should be suspicious of.

 Emotional awareness also requires you to be able to put words to how you are feeling.
 So noticing if you feel annoyed, frustrated, angry, ashamed, guilty, etc. is necessary to be aware of your emotions.